INFLECT-DGNN: Influencer Prediction with Dynamic Graph Neural Networks: Results

-In Figures \ref{fig:losses}, \ref{fig:auc} and \ref{fig:auprc}, we display train and validation losses, AUC and AUPRC convergence plots for the consistently well-performing GIN-GRU models for all three cities.
-These plots demonstrate that the GIN-GRU model achieves convergence across all cities.
-While validation AUC consistently grows with epochs for all cities, Figure \ref{fig:auprc} reveals that the model's training for the largest city, City 3, is the most stable, with AUPRC gradually increasing with each epoch.
+Figures \ref{fig:losses}, \ref{fig:auc}, and \ref{fig:auprc} display train/validation losses, AUC, and AUPRC convergence plots for the consistently well-performing GIN-GRU models for all three cities.
+These plots demonstrate that the GIN-GRU model achieves convergence across all networks.
+While the validation AUC grows consistently with epochs for all cities, Figure \ref{fig:auprc} reveals that the model training for the largest city, City 3, is the most stable, with AUPRC gradually increasing with each epoch.
 In contrast, the validation AUPRC for City 1 is the least stable.
-Therefore, providing more data to the model improves its training stability, as well as providing better accuracy.
-The convergence plots for the other models can be found in online Appendix A.
+Therefore, providing more data to the model improves both its training stability and accuracy.
+The convergence plots for the other models can be found in Online Appendix A.

+Appendix \ref{app:model_configurations}, Tables \ref{tab:model_configurations_city1}-\ref{tab:model_configurations_city3} present the optimal hyperparameter configurations for the GNN-RNN models and the benchmark models.
+Across all cities, focal loss is generally the preferred loss function for most models.
+The optimal number of layers in the GNN encoder shows no clear pattern for City 1, while for Cities 2 and 3, shallower networks with two layers are favored.
+A similar trend is observed for the RNN model: shallower networks with one layer are preferred for Cities 1 and 3, whereas no distinct pattern is evident for City 2.

+There is no consistent preference for the number of hidden dimensions and embeddings in the GNN encoder, although configurations with 512 hidden dimensions are slightly favored for GNN-RNN architectures.
+The optimal number of hidden dimensions for the RNN component increases with data size: 256 dimensions are preferred for City 1, and 512 dimensions for City 3.
+Regarding the SMOTE rate, no oversampling typically results in better performance for most models.
+Notably, none of the GNN-RNN models benefit from oversampling, with zero rate chosen for all GNN-RNN combinations.

+The analysis indicates that optimal model configurations are highly dependent on the underlying data and its specific characteristics.
+Although some hyperparameters, such as focal loss and the absence of oversampling, remain consistently optimal across the cities, most hyperparameters vary between the models built for different cities.
+Therefore, each city requires a tailored model that is trained and optimized based on its own data, as we have not been able to establish the generalizability of model configurations across cities.